-Blood Borne Pathogen Training
+Bloodborne Pathogen Training

-All MUPA students will complete Blood Borne Pathogen training during orientation week as they prepare to begin their first semester in the Gross Anatomy Lab.
-This training is mandatory on an annual basis and is required prior to any clinical experiences or clinical rotations.
+All MUPA students will complete Bloodborne Pathogen training during orientation week as they prepare to begin their first semester in the Gross Anatomy Lab.
+This training is mandatory on an annual basis and is required prior to any clinical experience or clinical rotations.